caprica/vlcj-subs/README.md

 - 9th June, 2019 - new project, no official release yet

+Documentation is currently limited but the API is very small and quite simple - please look at the test sources for example usage.

 All releases are at available at [Maven Central](https://search.maven.org/search?q=a:vlcj-subs).

 You can follow @capricasoftware on Twitter for more vlcj news.